Based on the Cyborgs: Mankind Redefined series.

 Dia’s gaze raised to the very alive man who was drinking his own coffee and checking his com for messages.
-Despite his inability to be someone else, Sergei might still give her a good life.
+Sergei might actually give her a good life.
 But what could she give him?

 Dia thought about it and decided that what mattered most was what she couldn’t give Sergei, which was her whole heart.
 Part of hers still belonged to the man she married before the last World War.
-Sergei deserved someone who could commit to a whole relationship with him… and that simply wasn’t her.
+Sergei deserved someone who could commit to a whole relationship with him.
+At the moment, that simply wasn’t her.

-Dia put the key card back in the box and pushed it toward him.
+Dia put the key card back in the box and pushed it back to him.

 Sergei looked down at her action and then back up at her.
 He lifted one shoulder as he stared.
 “I knew the odds were against me, but I had to try.
 Unless this has ruined what we have, perhaps I will one day try again.
 Chto budet, to budet.
 It means a wise man knows he cannot force love.”